-Any other special needs, requirements or directions that would be helpful for HSI coaches to know
+OTHER INFORMATION Any other special needs, requirements or directions that would be helpful for HSI coaches to know about: Photography: I agree that photographs or recorded images may be taken during or at sport related activities, which may include my Child and may subsequently be used in the promotion of our Games.
+YES NO COMMUNICATION I wish for HSI to use group text messaging relating to the participation of my son/daughter in relation to HSI activities.
+I wish for such texts messages to be sent to (Choose One):

-OTHER INFORMATION

-about:

-PHOTOGRAPHY:

-I agree that photograp - ch

-may include my Child a and may s ubsequently be e used in t he pro motion of our Games

-YES [1 NO

-COMMUNICATION

-I wish for HSI to use gr oup text r nessaging relati ing to the partici pation of my son/dau ıghter in relatio nc

-to HSI activities.
-I wish for such t texts messages to be sent t to (Cl noose (One):
+OR

-Myself only: Text contact r number:
+Text contact number:

-OR 1.

-My child and myself: Text contact r numbers: 2.
+Text contact numbers: